-The project will work at many levels including making poor families aware of the reality of the scheme, pressuring the state government to implement and enforce labour legislation and lobbying the national government to adhere to UN guiding principles on Business and Human Rights.
-Vitally, the project will engage with spinning mills, working with management and owners to improve their practices with the aim of establishing five ‘model mills’ which are free from child labour with good pay and conditions.
-Very young and vulnerable girls will be provided with training for alternative employment or reintegrated into the school system.
+The project worked to make poor families aware of the reality of the scheme, pressured the state government to implement and enforce labour legislation and lobbied the national government to adhere to UN guiding principles on Business and Human Rights.
+Vitally, the project built relationships with spinning mills, worked with management and owners to improve their practices to establish five ‘model mills’ which are free from child labour with good pay and conditions.
+Very young and vulnerable girls were given training for alternative employment or reintegrated into the school system.

-The Dalit Solidarity Network will also engage international brands supplied by mills in the project area to use their influence to improve working conditions and stop this scheme.
+The project also worked to engage international brands supplied by mills in the project area to use their influence to improve working conditions and stop this scheme.